-In his graphics arts classes, Watts has a weekly art contest where students compete for prizes.
+In his graphic arts classes, Watts has a weekly art contest where students compete for prizes.
 The contest teaches students how to work together successfully.
-He also developed a student teaching assistant program allowing students to earn the right to assist in the classroom, while learning leadership skills and responsibility.
+He also developed a student teaching assistant program allowing students to earn the right to assist in the classroom while learning leadership skills and responsibility.

 Watts will be honored, along with teachers representing other Sacramento County school districts, at the annual Teachers of the Year Awards dinner, which will be held on Wednesday, September 3, 2008.